 Without the need to commute, those of us who are working from home have more time on our hands.
 This time can be spent with family and friends, keeping fit or even learning a new skill or hobby.
 Anyone who has had to sit in rush hour traffic five days a week will know how detrimental it is to our mood and mental health.
 We’re all better off if we can avoid it.

 One thing we’re seeing more of during lockdown is people cycling and walking.
 I hope businesses will support their staff to continue using active travel modes when lockdown is lifted.
 Not only is it beneficial for health and wellbeing, it’s beneficial for business productivity too.

 Greater Manchester’s mayor Andy Burnham has already announced new plans to re-allocate road space and improve cycling routes in an effort to sustain the benefits we’ve experienced during lockdown, so watch this space!

 Of course, not all businesses can support remote working.
 Many sectors, such as manufacturing, can’t operate without employees being on-site.
 Understandably it’s these sectors which have suffered the most.
 However, downtime in the factory is the perfect opportunity to think about incorporating sustainable practices into operations.

 As part of a positive lockdown legacy, the ‘triple bottom line’ approach to business – profit, people and planet – is now more important than ever.

 At the Business Growth Hub, our team of specialist resource efficiency advisors are helping companies to adopt this approach.
 We can review their use of resources and utilities and identify opportunities to make cost and carbon savings.

 Clean Air is one of many businesses across Greater Manchester who are benefitting from our support.
-It’s great to see the progress they’re making towards becoming carbon neutral by 2023.
+It’s great to see the progress they’re making.

 If you want to know more about how Clean Air is sustaining the lockdown legacy, contact us.